 Q: Who are U.S. Botanic Garden volunteers?

-U.S. Botanic Garden volunteers have a common sense of purpose in identifying with the Garden's mission of demonstrating the aesthetic, cultural, ecological, economic and therapeutic importance of plants to humankind.
 Volunteers are professionals, hobbyists, retirees or employed full-time.
 Volunteers must be 18 years of age.

 Q: What kinds of volunteer opportunities does the U.S. Botanic Garden have?

-Q: Do I need a horticultural background?
+Q: Do I need a horticulture or plant science background?

 Q: Are all volunteer applicants accepted?